lloyd-jk/uhabits-v2/README.md

 </p>

 ## Note:-
 This is a fork of the uhabits repo.
 I created this only to serve my specific use case of listening to Macrodroid intent which I will be consuming for my personal use.
-After going through the design of uhabits I understood that the creator values data privacy a lot.
+After going through the design of uhabits I understood that the creator values data privacy a lot, hence the fork.

 ## Introduction (What it does)
 Loop is a mobile app that helps you create and maintain good habits,